modwin/php-bootcamp/README.md

-# WPROG2 — Web Development II
+# PHP Bootcamp

-This repository contains the practical assignments for the university course WPROG2.
-The course focuses on server-side web development, primarily with PHP and SQL, while keeping HTML and server-side code in separate files.
+This repository contains the practical assignments in PHP concepts.
+The assignments focus on server-side web development, primarily with PHP and SQL, while keeping HTML and server-side code in separate files.

 ## Learning workflow